-Notes: Table reports the results of the second stage for estimating the structural Equation (19).
-In Columns (1)-(4), observations are the (log of) provincesector specific prices, which are obtained by inverting the cross-Sectional equilibrium, as described in Section (4.2).
+Notes: Table reports the results of the second stage for estimating the structural Equation (20).
+In Columns (1)-(4), observations are the (log of) province-sector specific prices, which are obtained by inverting the cross-Sectional equilibrium, as described in Section 4.
 Log wages are average daily wage rates for female and male workers across province-industry pairs in 1914 and 1920.
-The first stage predicts the endogenous variables log wist, denoting (log) wage changes between 1920 and 1914 at the province-sector-level using direct, indirect local, indirect spatial and (log) distance to France as predictors.
-Direct shock, local indirect shock and spatial indirect shock as defined in (4) and (5).
-Log distance to France is the shortest distance to Paris along the Spanish and French railroad network (as explained in Section 2), originating from either provincial or region capital cities.
-The data sources for Column (1) through (4) is the salarios publication as described in Section 2.
+The first stage predicts the endogenous variables $\log w{ist}$, denoting (log) wage changes between 1920 and 1914 at the province-sector-level using direct, indirect local, indirect spatial and (log) distance to France as predictors.
+Direct shock, local indirect shock and spatial indirect shock as defined in (6) and (7).
+Log distance to France is the shortest distance to Paris along the Spanish and French railroad network, originating from either provincial or region capital cities.
+The data sources for Column (1) through (4) is the salarios publication.
 First-stage F-statistic reports the statistical significance of the instrument in the first stage regression, as does the Wald test.
 The first-stage is estimated with the same set of fixed effects as the second-stage.
-In parantheses (heteroskedasticity) robust standard errors are being reported: \\\ for 1 percent significance; \\ for 5 percent significance; \ for 10 percent significance.
+In parantheses (heteroskedasticity) robust standard errors are being reported: for 1 percent significance; for 5 percent significance; for 10 percent significance.
 The regressions are estimated by using the 2SLS implementation of the feols command of the fixest package in R. Additional information on data digitization and construction is available in the online appendix.

-Table 7: GMM Estimation of Distance Elasticity
+Table 6: GMM Estimation of Distance Elasticity

-(Log) Wages of Workers in Industry-Region pairs (1908-1919) (1) OLS (2) Poisson Log Distance to France WWI Period × Log Distance to France $\delta$ $\theta$ -0.1866 (0.0490) -0.2906 (0.0665) -0.0949 (0.0478) 733.5 (1,377.3) -1.769 (0.5667) R Observations Pseudo R 0.79686 1,102 1.0489 1,102 0.14170 Worker Type-Year fixed effects $\checkmark$ $\checkmark$
+(Log) Wages of Workers in Industry-Region pairs (1908-1919)

+(1) OLS (2) Poisson

+Log Distance to France WWI Period × Log Distance to France -0.1866 (0.0490) -0.2906 (0.0665) -0.0949 (0.0478)

+$\delta \over heta$, 733.5 (1,377.3) -1.769 (0.5667)

+0.70404 -1.707 (0.3007)

+R 2 Observations 0.79686 1,102 1,102

+Pseudo R 2 1.0489 0.14170

+Worker Type-Year fixed effects \checkmark ✓

-Notes: Table reports the results of estimating Equation (18).
+Notes: Table reports the results of estimating Equation (19).
 In Column (1), observations are the log of average daily wage rates for female and male workers across province-industry pairs between 1908 and 1919.
 In Column (2), observations are average daily wage rates for female and male workers across province-industry pairs between 1908 and 1919.
-Log distance to France is the shortest distance to Paris along the Spanish and French railroad network (as explained in Section 2), originating from either provincial or region capital cities.
-The data sources for Column (1) and (2) are the yearly surveys of the Spanish government (as explained in Section 2).
-In parantheses (heteroskedasticity) robust standard errors are being reported: \\\ for 1 percent significance; \\ for 5 percent significance; \ for 10 percent significance.
+Log distance to France is the shortest distance to Paris along the Spanish and French railroad network (as explained in Section A.2), originating from either provincial or region capital cities.
+The data sources for Column (1) and (2) are the yearly surveys of the Spanish government (as explained in Section A.2).
+In parantheses (heteroskedasticity) robust standard errors are being reported: for 1 percent significance; for 5 percent significance.
 The regressions are estimated by using the feols and feNmlm command of the fixest package in R. Additional information on data digitization and construction is available in the online appendix.